matrix-org/synapse/docs/usage/configuration/config_documentation.md

      * `max_cache_memory_usage` sets a ceiling on how much memory the cache can use before caches begin to be continuously evicted.
         They will continue to be evicted until the memory usage drops below the `target_memory_usage`, set in the setting below, or until the `min_cache_ttl` is hit.
 There is no default value for this option.
-     * `target_memory_usage` sets a rough target for the desired memory usage of the caches.
+     * `target_cache_memory_usage` sets a rough target for the desired memory usage of the caches.
 There is no default value for this option.
      * `min_cache_ttl` sets a limit under which newer cache entries are not evicted and is only applied when caches are actively being evicted/`max_cache_memory_usage` has been exceeded.
 This is to protect hot caches